YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 hP = Dropout(rate=dropout_rate, name='hP') (hP)
 ```

-The output of the previous step (Question attention) is v<sup>P</sup>.
-It represents the encoding of the passage while taking into account the question. v<sup>P</sup> is passed as an input to self-matching attention module (top input, left input).
-Self-matching attention module is responsible for finding the parts of the passage to which it should pay attention to without forgetting the question.
+The output of the previous step (Question attention) is denoted by v<sup>P</sup>.
+It represents the encoding of the passage while taking into account the question. v<sup>P</sup> is passed as an input to the self-matching attention module (top input, left input).
+The authors argue that the vectors v<sup>P</sup><sub>t</sub> have very limited information about the context.
+Self-matching attention module attempts to augment the passage vectors by information from other relevant parts of the passage.

-We denote the output of self-matching GRU cell at time t by h<sup>P</sup><sub>t</sub>.
+The output of self-matching GRU cell at time `t` is denoted by h<sup>P</sup><sub>t</sub>.

+**TODO: the image is wrong, the upper v^P should be v^P_t**

 ![SelfAttnGRU](../public/2017-08-22/SelfAttnGRU.png "Self-matching Attention GRU")

-In this module first we compute dot products of weights WPPu with v<sup>P</sup> and W
-<sup>P</sup><sub>v</sub>  with v<sup>P</sup>, then adding them up and applying ``tanh`` activation.
-Next the result is multiplied with weight-vector ``V`` applying a ``softmax`` activation, which is then multiplied by the input vector v<sup>P</sup> to obtain the next attraction vector.
-The attraction vector is then concatenated with v<sup>P</sup> itself.
-We multiply the resulting vector by weight Wg and apply sigmoid activation, after which it’s multiplied by the concatenated vector and passed as the next input to the GRU cell.
+The implementation is very similar to the previous module.
+We compute dot products of weights W<sup>PP</sup><sub>u</sub> with the current word vector v<sup>P</sup><sub>t</sub>, and W<sup>P</sup><sub>v</sub> with the entire v<sup>P</sup> matrix, then add them up and apply ``tanh`` activation.
+Next, the result is multiplied with a weight-vector ``V`` and passed through ``softmax`` activation, which produces an attention vector.
+The dot product of the attention vector and v<sup>P</sup> matrix, again denoted by c<sub>t</sub>, is the weighted average of all word vectors of the passage that are relevant to the current word. c<sub>t</sub> is then concatenated with v<sup>P</sup><sub>t</sub> itself.
+The concatenated vector is passed through a gate and is given to GRU cell as an input.

-A natural question might arise: "Why are we using self-matching attention on the passage when we already had question aware encoding of the passage?".
-The logic behind this module is that having only the passage encoding is usually not enough and contains little information about the context itself.
-So we need to concentrate more on the passage to obtain its logical meaning.
-Moreover, there exists some sort of lexical or syntactic divergence between the question and passage in the majority of SQuAD dataset (Rajpurkar et al., 2016).
-Thus we process the question aware representation of the passage to obtain more information about the passage itself.
+The authors consider this step as their main contribution to the architecture.

 ## 4. [Predict the interval which contains the answer of a question](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/PointerGRU.py)

 [https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/QuestionPooling.py](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/QuestionPooling.py)

-As we already have the question aware representation of the passage and delved deeper in understanding the contextual meaning of the passage, let’s move on to predicting the interval of the passage which contains the desired answer.
+Finally we're ready to predict the interval of the passage which contains the answer of the question.

 To accomplish this task we use QuestionPooling layer followed by a PointerGRU (pointer networks (Vinyals et al., 2015)).